hallsi90/javascript-1-course-assignment/README.md

 ## ✅ Status

-🎓 Project completed for Cross-Course HTML/CSS and JavaScript assignments
+🎓 Project completed for Cross-Course Design, HTML/CSS, and JavaScript assignments
 🛠️ Continually improved as part of final portfolio assessment

 ---